-Since the candidates will soon be receiving interview letters, the preparation for Group Discussion (GD) -do’s and do not’s and Personal Interviews (PI) is the next step once OJEE/JEE/CAT/MAT/XAT is finished.
-Even skilled speakers are nervous during a GD.
+Since the candidates will soon be receiving interview letters, the preparation for Group Discussion (GD)—dos and don’ts—and Personal Interviews (PI) is the next step once OJEE/JEE/CAT/MAT/XAT is finished.
+Even skilled speakers are nervous during a job interview when they need to participate in group discussions.
+Understanding the GD dos and don’ts can significantly influence your performance.

 What is Group Discussion?

 As the name implies, a group discussion is a conversation on a certain subject.
 GDs are more like conversations than debates where you have to defend your position.
-As vital as listening to other participants in GDs is responding with logical, pertinent comments that advance the topic or refute the prevailing viewpoints.
+As vital as listening carefully to other participants in GDs is responding with logical, pertinent comments that advance the topic or refute the prevailing points of view.
 A good GD gives everyone in the group the opportunity to voice their opinions.

-The most assured of the group is typically very careful not to speak too much in the group discussion and students who find public speaking difficult worry that this will lower their score.
+The most assured of the group are typically very careful not to speak too much in the group discussion, and students who find public speaking difficult worry that this will lower their score.
+Knowing the GD dos and don’ts will help all participants perform better.

-To help you perform to the best of your ability, we have created a list of recommended practices.
+To help you perform to the best of your ability, we have created a list of recommended group discussion tips.
+These GD dos and don’ts will guide you through the process.

 Do’s in a Group Discussion: